 11. Speedtest.net

 How fast is your internet?
-If you are not sure then you probably want to work that out to ensure that however much you are paying for your connection that you are getting your money’s worth.
+If you are not sure then you probably want to work that out to ensure that however much you are paying for your connection you are getting your money’s worth.
 Websites such as speedtest.net.
+These are applications that establish a connection and then measure how long a file takes to download and upload.

 It also measures the network latency of the connection, which shows how long it takes for the connection to be established between your computer and the speedtest application on the website that you are connecting to.